 Reluctantly they threw Jonah into the sea and they could hardly believe it

-and peaceful.
-"Truly he served a big God," remarked one sailor, "What
+is swallowing that man!
+"Truly he served a big God," remarked

 Jonah felt himself sliding down the fish's throat and landed with a splash in